sandovalj60/tableau_challenge/README.md

 These files were transformed by loading them into Pandas dataframes, the compatibility was checked and then merged utilising the concat function into a a final "2021-2022_df.csv"

 This final file was then loaded into Tableau to proceed with the analysis and uncover the determined phenomenom.
+[Tableu Story](https://public.tableau.com/app/profile/jose.sandoval5975/viz/City_Bike_Analysis_16769645485120/Story1)

 ## Phenomena to be analysed